Commercial Weight-loss Products and Programs

 - What are the health risks?

-Meal replacement through pre-packaged meals can be appealing because of the convenience and ease of choice they offer; however, when meals are pre-packaged, participants may not learn the basics of nutrition and healthy eating.
+Meal replacement through pre-packaged meals can be appealing because of the convenience and ease of choices they offer.
+However, when meals are pre-packaged, participants may not learn the basics of nutrition and healthy eating.
 In such a case, weight maintenance becomes difficult and people quickly regain the weight they’ve lost.
-Pre-packaged meals may also be expensive (this claim is dependent on the normal weekly food cost an individual would incur).
+Pre-packaged meals may also be expensive (this claim is dependent on the normal weekly food cost an individual could incur).

 Liquid meal replacement plans, if used for too long, may be harmful because they can cause nutritional deficiencies.
 Also, people often have trouble sticking with these programs for continued weight-loss because of the difficulty of maintaining a “normal” lifestyle.
 Unfortunately, when participants have not learned the principles of healthy eating and portion control, they often resume prior eating patterns.

 Some programs do not require meal replacement as part of their program.
 Their main goal is to teach you about healthy eating patterns, behavior modification and incorporating physical activity.
 While it is helpful long-term, behavior change does not happen overnight and can be a challenging adjustment at first.